LiamHardman/fm-dash/docs/CONFIGURATION.md

 # Configuration Guide

-This document explains how to configure the Football Manager Data Browser (FM-Dash) for different environments and use cases.
+This document explains how to configure FM-Dash for different environments and use cases.

 ## Environment Variables